Fadyazmy/doi-blog/content/blog/week-11/index.md

 **Purchase view**

 This was the most challenging screen to do.
-I changed the vertical product timeline that I had in the [lo-fi](/week-10) a more circular one.
-The goal of this feature was allow the viewer to see what products are showcased, and purchase a product without leaving the livestream view.
+I changed the vertical product timeline that I had in the [lo-fi mockup](/week-10) to a more circular one structure.
+The initial intention was to show the viewer the showcased products without leaving the livestream view.

 I struggled again with the visual hierarchy and organisation of the cards, so I moved the price out of the card and into a price tag at the top corner.
 One of my design colleagues designed their product view with muted tabs that had a line underneath (that I would presume move to the active tab).
-It was a design pattern that I was familiar, but didn't consider, so I borrowed it for my product card as well.
+This was a design pattern that I was familiar with, but didn't consider.
+I felt the pattern would work well with the information that I wanted to portray, so I borrowed it for my product card as well.

 #### In-situ designs